ttornike1991/Homework-Challenges-week-1/Readme.md

 Homework-Challenges-week-1
 Containerization

-# 1 Run the dockerfile CMD as an external script
+# 1 Run the dockerfile CMD

+**ALSO IMPLEMENTED**

+- Cleaning up after the build step by removing the cache files generated during the installation of dependencies.
+- Using environment variables for configuration, in this case, the FLASK_ENV and PORT.
+- No additional layers were introduced to the Dockerfile to improve build times.

+**Backend-flask**
-We have to make forexample **start.sh** into folder where is docker file: **This is for Backend-flask**
+We have to make forexample **start.sh** into folder where is docker file:

 **start.sh content:**
 ```